-As of December 31, 2022, there are no amounts receivable from directors, officers, employees, related parties and principal stockholders that aggregates each to more than P100,000 or 1% of total assets whichever is less.
+As of December 31, 2023, there are no amounts receivable from directors, officers, employees, related parties and principal stockholders (other than related parties) that aggregates each to more than P100,000 or 1% of total assets whichever is less.

 Schedule C. Amounts Receivable from Related Parties which are Eliminated during the Consolidation of Financial Statements